When it comes to Canadian immigration, one of the most common questions that our clients ask is, “How much does it cost to immigrate to Canada?”.

-Finding the right immigration visa or program can be tricky, especially when you’re not only trying to juggle your day-to-day expenses but are looking toward the future and how that may affect your financial circumstances in a positive way.
-Starting a new life abroad has become extremely popular over the past few years.
-More than 20% of the Canadian population are foreign-born, and it’s growing!
+If you plan on becoming one of the many newcomers to Canada soon, you should be aware that finding the right immigration visa or program can be tricky.
+This is especially so when you're not only trying to juggle your day-to-day expenses but also looking toward the future and how that may positively affect your financial circumstances.

 Yukon Provincial Nominee Program (YPNP)